Skip to main content

 Professor: Design History (0.3)

 My main research interests are in the fields of design, film and gender.
-I am currently working on a book on Charles and Ray Eames and Hollywood, and articles about architect Brenda Walker (who trained at Kingston School of Architecture in the 1940s), the postwar British Modernist house, The Goddard House (1955), Leicester, designed by Fello Atkinson and Brenda Walker, Design, Gender and Colour in the film Raintree County, and Love and the Luxury Hotel in the films Pretty Women and Maid in Manhattan.
-I am on rack to curate an exhibition (Saul and Elaine Bass: Design and Film) for Bard Graduate Center, New York, in 2021, and also continue my research interests in William Morris and the Arts and Crafts Movement, World War II, and the relationship between design and music in film title and credit sequences.
+I am currently working on a book, Charles and Ray Eames and Hollywood: Design, Film and Friendships, that includes discussion of their films as well as Hollywood films to which they contributed in a variety of ways.
+I am currently working on a grant application with my KU colleague Stephen Knight that looks at the home studio for crafts (from the dining table or garage to specified spaces for making) in recent years but with a special emphasis on the pandemic period.
+I am also working on a journal article about the Goddard House, Leicester (1954-55), designed by a woman architect, Brenda Walker (who trained at Kingston School of Architecture in the 1940s) and Fello Atkinson, that covers links between the Architectural Association in London and part-time staff at Kingston School of Art.
+The pandemic put paid to plans to curate an exhibition (Saul and Elaine Bass: Design and Film) for Bard Graduate Center, New York, in 2021.
+I also continue my research interests in William Morris and the Arts and Crafts Movement, World War II, and the relationship between design and music in film title and credit sequences.